carafizi1/carafizi1/README.md

 ### Hello.
-I'm Gabriel Carafizi but mostly everyone call me just Carafizi
+I'm Gabriel Carafizi, but mostly everyone just calls by my surname 🙆

 I'm a fullstack developer, currently working with e-commerces at ACCT, using VTEX infrastructure and i mostly use React with TypeScript & GraphQL at the front end, and Node.js with TypeScript over Koa.js & GraphQL at the back-end.